- This guide applies to all types of lifting belts like Weightlifting Belts, Powerlifting Belts, Lever Belts or Velcro Lifting Belts.

 Remember that your lifting belt will be flexible.
 Even the stiffest leather powerlifting belts are somewhat flexible.
 When gauging how tight your lifting belt should be you want to relax your abs.
 No tucking in the gut.
 And don’t brace as you would for a lift.

 Step 3 – Put Your Lifting Belt On

-Now you can put your weightlifting belt on your torso and tighten.
+Now you can put your weightlifting belt on your torso and tighten it.
 Don’t breathe in or tuck in your stomach.
 Breathe naturally and tighten your belt until it feels good.

 Step 4 – Do the Finger Test

 This step is critical to finding your perfect level of tightness for the lifting belt.
 If you can place one of your fingers in between the belt and abdomen, it’s perfect.
 Do this finger test across the length of the lifting belt.

 You can also breathe in and brace as if you were about to squat.
 If your finger presses against your belt while bracing then you hit the sweet spot in tightness.